4 Lessons To Learn From The NVIDIA GTC 20228 min readReading Time: 6 minutes

 Studies show that employees spend 69 days a year on mundane, repetitive tasks.
 By delegating repetitive tasks to AI, employees and businesses have the time to provide meaningful services to their customers.
 Additionally, automation also enables the simplification and standardization of processes.
 This, in turn, enables greater productivity and smoother workflows that scale effortlessly.
 With AI, businesses can rapidly accelerate their go-to-market timelines.
 And consequently, accelerate revenue generation.

 So how can teams integrate AI into their processes and unlock success?
-Das recommends thinking about it in terms of the following:
+By thinking about it in terms of the following questions:

 - What’s the right hardware, infrastructure, and where do I find it?

 - How do I manage this infrastructure?